 Starting on 6 health points, the Spellweaver is the starting class with the lowest hit points.
-She does have an awesome ability to take no damage for two attacks that you can use in dire circumstances.
+She does have an awesome ability to take no damage from two hits that you can use in dire circumstances.

 She has 3 pretty good ranged heal abilities but one is on the mystic ally card so you probably won’t ever use it.
 The other two heals you might use depending on what happens in the scenario.

 With only one initiative card below 20, you won’t be going first each turn.
 You’ll likely be middle to last depending on which cards you choose.

 Of the 11 cards you can choose from at level 1, 6 of them have some kind of movement ability.
 It doesn’t mean the Spellweaver is fast though.
 There is only one really fast move among them.
 The movement cards will encourage you to keep up with the group and not fall too far behind.

 On first glance, the hand limit of 8 looks really small for the Spellweaver.
 Until you realize that you can recover all your lost cards using a special ability.